-The funding program is available through a competitive process to ensure that the best projects for Tasmania receive support.
+The funding program is being run as a competitive process to ensure that the best projects for Tasmania receive support.

-A two-stage application process will apply for projects, consisting of a project EOI proposal stage and, if invited, a project full application stage.
+A two-stage application process applies for projects, consisting of a project EOI proposal stage and, if invited, a project full application stage.
 A single feasibility study proposal stage will apply for feasibility studies.

 The program guidelines are available here.

 Submissions for the Tasmanian Renewable Hydrogen Development Funding Program closed at 11:59pm on 18 August 2020.